javascript-tutorial/en.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 ![prototype](object-prototype-empty.svg)

-The prototype is a little bit "magical".
-When we want to read a property from `object`, and it's missing, JavaScript automatically takes it from the prototype.
+When we  read a property from `object`, and it's missing, JavaScript automatically takes it from the prototype.
 In programming, such thing is called "prototypal inheritance".
-Many cool language features and programming techniques are based on it.
+And soon we'll see the examples.

 The property `[[Prototype]]` is internal and hidden, but there are many ways to set it.